gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 * Gradio Python Client (`gradio_client`): the easiest way to query any Gradio app via an API from Python.
 * Gradio JavaScript Client (`@gradio/client`): the easiest way to query any Gradio app via an API from JavaScript.
 * Gradio-Lite (`@gradio/lite`): write Gradio apps in Python that run entirely in the browser (no server needed!), thanks to Pyodide.

+## What's Next?

+Keep learning about Gradio through our conceptual guides, which include explanations as well as example code and embedded interactive demos.
+Next up: [Key Features in Gradio](/guides/01_getting-started/02_key-features.md).

+Or, if you already know the basics, you can jump to the more [technical documentation](https://www.gradio.app/docs/).